tgrtgak/mmio2-2/README.md

 ### Static Site Generation

-To create a static site, simply run `rackula` like the following:
+To create a static site, simply run the provided `package.sh` script like the
+following:

 ```
-rackula generate
+./package.sh
 ```

 As long as each other step was taken, the site will be complete and working.